 The cost of a partial hospitalization program depends on factors like the facility, treatment duration, location, level of care, and insurance coverage.
 PHPs are generally more affordable than residential treatment but still provide structured, intensive care.
 Prices can range from a few hundred dollars per day to significantly more at hospital-based programs or rehabs offering specialized services like dual diagnosis treatment and medication management.

 Insurance often covers PHP treatment, as mental health and addiction treatment are considered essential health benefits under the Affordable Care Act (ACA).
 However, coverage varies by plan, and factors like in-network vs. out-of-network providers, deductibles, and preauthorization requirements can impact out-of-pocket costs.
-Checking your benefits with your health insurance company or contacting a treatment center directly is the best way to determine what you’ll need to pay.
+Checking your benefits with your health insurance provider is the most effective way to determine the coverage available for PHP services, as most major plans consider this level of care an essential health benefit.
 For more information, contact our rehab facility—we’ll work with you and your insurance provider to help you maximize your benefits and explore the best payment options for your treatment.

 For those without health insurance, many facilities accept payment plans, sliding-scale fees, credit cards, or loans.
 State and federal programs, such as grants from Substance Abuse and Mental Health Services Administration (SAMSHA), may also help cover treatment costs.
 Some counties and states offer low-cost or free PHP program options as well as Medicare and Medicaid services for those who qualify.